 6/7.
 The UAS application specific server, based on the trigger and after coordinating with source and target USSs (coordination is out of scope) sends to the UAS application specific server a USS change command message indicating the new USS information for the UAS.

 8. The UAE server translates this to a UP path change and interacts with NEF as AF for influence UP path (switching to target DNAI).
 In particular UAE server (acting as AF) checks whether it can serve the target DNAI corresponding to the target USS based on the mapping of USS to DNAI which was performed in step 3.
-This interaction with 5GC can be based on Nnef_TrafficInfluence_Update operation as discussed in 3GPP TS 23.502 [8] clause 4.3.6.3.
+Interaction with 5GC is performed according to functionality for application function influence on traffic routing, see 3GPP TS 23.502 [8] clause 4.3.6.3.

 9. The UAE server sends a USS change command to the UAV, indicating the UAV (UAE client) ID, a new serving USS information and optionally USS change authorization information.